-Below is a stock return calculator which automatically factors and calculates dividend reinvestment (DRIP).
+Below is a stock return calculator and ADR return calculator which automatically factors and calculates dividend reinvestment (DRIP).
 Additionally, you can simulate daily, weekly, monthly, or annual periodic investments into any stock and see your total estimated portfolio value on every date.

-There are over 4,500 American stocks in the database.
+There are thousands of American stocks and ADRs in the database.
 Data is accurate to within the last 7 days.
-Read beyond the tool for stock reinvestment calculation methodology, notes, and other information about the DRIP tool.

 Stock Total Return and Dividend Reinvestment (DRIP) Calculator

 Note: The calculator does not account for spin-offs.
 Split adjustments happen within a week.
 New listings and ticker changes may take longer.

 How To Use the Dividend Calculator (DRIP)

 To begin, you need to enter at least a stock ticker.
 As you type, it will search through legal stock tickers to help you complete the field and explore the set.